53714W46J091/Pengenalan-Wajah/README.md

 ## Warning this instruction is a translation from Indonesian to English

+## Download
+You can download the complete version at https://github.com/53714W46J091/Pengenalan-Wajah/releases

 ## Installation
 1. Download Visual Studio at https://visualstudio.microsoft.com/downloads/
 2. If it has been downloaded, run the program
 3. After waiting for download and installation
 4. Select "Desktop development with C++"
 5. Wait for the download and installation
-6. And you are ready to run facial recognition (the method above)
+6. And you are ready to run facial recognition

 ## Troubleshooting
 1. Enter the image in the 'Database Gambar' folder, just name it.
 Example of 'Saya.jpg'